ethankennerly/as2cs/README.md

         string key = item.Key;
         text += key;
     }
- * C# typed Array to ActionScript typed Vector.
  * Recognize if the instance is not a vector or array to not replace.
   The property "length" is used in a lot ways.
+ * C# typed Array to ActionScript typed Vector.
+ * ActionScript and C# wrappers for common collection actions: clone, push, length.
+  Written in target language.
  * Recognize if C# needs to be converted to ActionScript Dictionary, or if an Object suffices.
  * C# Hashtable literal with dot.addresses to ActionScript.
  * Nested function definitions.